 I vividly remember floating above this absurd folly of a coal-fired space sphip and thinking if these people wound up nowhere then where am I?
 My unfiltered answer was nowhere.
 Although it was a nihilistic realization, it wasn’t a cruel one: my investigation secured my reputation and made it easy to turn nowhere into anywhere and get by.

 At that moment I returned to Eleutheria.
-I was now floating beside the Sadhu, watching sheep graze unafraid amidst a pride of lions.
+I was now floating beside the Sadhu, who was watching sheep graze unafraid amidst a pride of lions.
 This made me think of eating.
 I said, “Sadhu, I am hungry.”

 “That is a problem”, he replied gravely.